lerenn/docker-images/rsync-backup/README.md

-# docker-backup
+# rsync-backup

 Docker image for automatic backup of files locally and remotely.

 ## Build

-To create the image `lerenn/backup`, execute the following command on the backup project folder :
+To create the image `lerenn/rsync-backup`, execute the following command on the backup project folder :

-    docker build -t lerenn/backup .
+    docker build -t lerenn/rsync-backup .

 ## Run